Caltongate: Development timeline

 The New Street Bus Depot was purchased by Mountgrange Capital PLC for £20m in 2004, and in November 2005 the Council disposed of the Canongate Venture building, the Council Depot building and the Jeffrey Street arches to Mountgrange, which then proposed "Caltongate".
 Allan Murray Architects (also responsible for the controversial construction of St James Quarter) won the contract to design the development.
 There was a series of pre-planning activities which took place across the years 2004-2005 that consulted "key stakeholders, "advisors" and "various interest groups".
 A masterplan was also written to "maximise the opportunity for the area" This led to the proposed inclusion of a more detailed planning process and other physical elements to Caltongate such as affordable housing.
 This would supposedly be a £300 million scheme.

 Details of the proposal were first publicised in the Edinburgh Evening News on 3 October 2005, and promised to link the Council Headquarters, Scottish Parliament, Holyrood North and the Moray House Campus.
 It envisioned an "increased population", "a major new public square" and a regeneration of Canongate.
-There was a "four-year battle with heritage groups" until it secured planning on the 6th February 2008.
+There was a "four-year battle with heritage groups" until it secured planning on 6 February 2008.
 However, due to the 2008 financial crisis, Mountgrange went into administration after a withdrawal of support from the Bank of Scotland and a slump in the property market, leading to a halt in the construction of Caltongate.